Rockabilly Hall of Famer Billy Adams dies at 79

 NASHVILLE, Tenn.
 (AP) — Rockabilly Hall of Famer Billy Adams, who wrote and recorded the rockabilly staple "Rock, Pretty Mama," has died.
 He was 79.

-Adams told Public Radio International for a series on rockabilly music that he strummed a bucket like a guitar and listened to Bill Monroe on the Grand Ole Opry radio program.
+Adams told Public Radio International for a series they did on rockabilly music, that with no money for instruments, he strummed a lard bucket like a guitar and listened to Bill Monroe on the Grand Ole Opry radio program.

-Among other songs he recorded in the late '50s include "You Heard Me Knocking," ''True Love Will Come Your Way," ''You Gotta Have a Duck Tail."
+Among other songs he recorded in the late '50s include "You Heard Me Knocking," ''True Love Will Come Your Way," and "You Gotta Have a Duck Tail."

+Adams told PRI he was inspired to write "Rock, Pretty Mama," listening to the sound of trains near his home.
+It was released in 1957 and was included in multiple compilations of rockabilly songs.
+He recorded a comeback record at Sun Studios called "Legacy" in 2000.

+A 27-track collection of his songs also came out in 2002, which led to him performing at South by Southwest music festival and others.
+He also wrote and sang gospel music, and one of the songs he penned was "I Saw A Man," a hit for the Happy Goodman Family.